Yellowstone National Park Information Phone Number (307) 344-7381

 Please Note: The section of the Beartooth Highway (Highway 212), between the junction of Highway 296 and Red Lodge, Montana, closes in winter on a schedule determined by the amount of snowfall.
 Travel between Red Lodge and the Northeast Entrance is not possible on Highway 212 until it opens again in the spring.

-Please refer to our Opening and Closing Dates for Facilities, at http://www.nps.gov/yell/cal.htm, and Road Construction Schedule, at http://www.nps.gov/yell/planvisit/orientation/travel/roadclos.htm, for information regarding closures not related to the weather.
+Please refer to the Opening and Closing Dates for Facilities, at http://www.nps.gov/yell/cal.htm, and Road Construction Schedule, at http://www.nps.gov/yell/planvisit/orientation/travel/roadclos.htm, for information regarding closures not related to the weather.

 Weapons and firearms, including state-permitted concealed weapons, are not allowed in Yellowstone.
 Unloaded firearms may be transported in a vehicle when the weapon is cased, broken down or rendered inoperable, and kept out of sight.
 Ammunition must be placed in a separate compartment of the vehicle.